internetfriendsforever/workshops.today/tutorials/02-making-interactions.md

 Building on the previous tutorial [Drawing graphics](01-drawing-graphics.md), we will learn how to make simple interactions (☞☟☜) using HTML and plain JavaScript.

-## A simple example
+## Our starting point

-Simple example copy/paste and run in browser
+Create a new HTML document and copy/paste the following code:

 ```html
 <body>